FACULTY RESEARCH AND DEVELOPMENT CENTRES

 Mission

-• To provide professional support to families, preschools, and the community;
+- To provide professional support to families, schools, and the community;

 Our Work

 The Centre for Child and Family Science (CCFS) has a responsibility and unwavering commitment to provide applicable research outputs, knowledge and services that support and applaud the relationship between the child, family, school, and community.
-It draws on interwoven expertise of academics within and beyond the University, and other professionals in the community, to achieve synergies and stimulate innovation.
-Structurally, CCFS comprises two units with different foci and contributions:
+It draws on the interwoven expertise of academics within and beyond the University, and other professionals in the community, to achieve synergies and stimulate innovation.
+There are two major domains on which CCFS works, each with different foci and contributions that drive the Centre towards growth with excellence and diversity:

-• Bridging or bringing scholars, practitioners and agencies from multiple disciplines together to address education, social and cultural issues for healthy development of child and family functioning.
+- Bridging or bringing scholars, practitioners and agencies from multiple disciplines together to address education, social and cultural issues for the healthy development of child and family functioning.

-The Professional Development and Support Unit serves as a vehicle for moving research to practice and back, to have practice inform our research.
-It is tasked with the provision of quality professional development and supporting services to practitioners, agencies, systems, and communities in all areas to help children and families thrive.
-Through these human services, the Unit also collects quantitative and qualitative evidence to support the Centre's research.
+CCFS also serves as a vehicle for moving research to practice and back, to have practice inform our research.
+It strives to provide quality professional development and support services to practitioners, agencies, systems, and communities to help children and their families thrive.
+Through these development and support services, the Centre may collect quantitative and qualitative data and evidence to support its research.

 Typical knowledge transfer activities around child development and family dynamics include:

-• Consultancy and training services for schools, government and non-government agencies, academics and practitioners to implement advanced practices, innovative initiatives, informed decisions and policies.
-Formats include partnership or commissioned projects, strategic consultancy and advisory, professional development programmes, etc.
+- Consultancy and training services for schools, government and non-government agencies, academics and practitioners to implement advanced practices, innovative initiatives, informed decisions and policies.
+Formats include partnership and commissioned projects, strategic consultancy and advisory, professional development programmes, etc.

 Centre for Educational and Developmental Sciences